Herbalife Q3: Huge Issues Exposed By FTC Order

 Issue 6: Distributor Attrition Exceeds Recruitment

-As we now know Herbalife has 215,000 distributors of which 64,094 are Sales Leaders.
-Each year in the Annual Report Herbalife identifies the retention rate of Sales Leaders in each geography.
+As we now know, Herbalife has 215,000 distributors of which 64,094 are Sales Leaders.
+Each year in the Annual Report, Herbalife identifies the retention rate of Sales Leaders in each geography.

 [Source: Herbalife 2016 Annual Report - Page 50]

 Sales Leaders are defined as those that achieve 4,000+ VP in sales during a consecutive 12-month period.
 Among this select group the retention rate was 58.3% in North America during 2016, or a dropout rate of 41.7%.
-It would therefore seem reasonable to expect the dropout rate to be even higher among the general distributor population, where the sales volumes are lower.
+It would therefore seem reasonable to expect the dropout rate to be even higher among the general distributor population where the sales volumes are lower.

-But, even if we are generous and assume the same dropout rate across all distributors we would expect to lose 89,655 distributors (41.7% of 215,000) annually or 22,400 per quarter.
+But, even if we are generous and assume the same dropout rate across all distributors, we would expect to lose 89,655 distributors (41.7% of 215,000) annually or 22,400 per quarter.
 Compare this dropout rate to the recent quarterly distributor recruitment rate of 12,000 per quarter and the problem becomes obvious.

 For every ten distributors that leave Herbalife less than 6 new distributors are taking their place.
 This is an unsustainable situation that Herbalife must desperately try and correct.